About the Department

 Manage the Aboriginal Lands Trust (ALT)

-The ALT provides advice to the Minister for Aboriginal Affairs on ALT land issues.
+The ALT Board provides advice to the Minister for Aboriginal Affairs on ALT land issues.
 The ALT is a significant landholder with responsibility for approximately 24 million hectares or 10% of the State's land mass.
 This land comprises different tenures including, reserves, leases and freehold properties.
-Its primary function is to acquire and hold land and to use and manage that land for the benefit of Aboriginal people in accordance with their wishes.
+Its primary function is to use and manage that land for the benefit of Aboriginal people.

 Protect Aboriginal heritage